 - Any future liabilities that haven’t crystallised yet

-There are various reasons why you’d want to close down your limited company, even though it’s solvent.
+There are several reasons why you might want to close down your limited company, even if it’s solvent.

-Perhaps you’re of an age where you’re starting to think about retirement.
-Or considering switching careers.
+Perhaps you’re of an age where you’re starting to think about retirement or considering a career switch.

 More to the point, the changes to IR35 — as from 6 April 2021, it’s up to private sector clients (with some exceptions) to determine whether you should be within or outwith IR35’s scope — may have left you feeling like you’ve no choice but to become a permie or work through an umbrella company.

-Whatever your reasons are for liquidating your company — and without going into a long discussion about IR35 and its impact — solvency is the key requirement.
+Whatever your reasons are for liquidating your company — and without delving into a lengthy discussion about IR35 and its impact — solvency is the primary requirement.

-Kicking things off: how to start the members’ voluntary liquidation process
+Kicking things off: how to start the MVL process

 To start the members’ voluntary liquidation process, you need to do two things: